vneri/ColorfulVideo/README.md

 # ColorfulVideo
-Change background colors by the exact time of a HTML 5 video in order for it to look fancy
+Change background colors by the exact time of a YouTube(R) video in order for it to look fancy

 ## What is this?

-Well, imagine you have a page with a nice HTML 5 video, and it has some big free space around.
+Well, imagine you have a page with a nice video, and it has some big free space around.
 Wouldn't it be nice to set the background color so that it matches the video?

 This library helps you do that.
 Before you ask: No, it doesn't scan your video dynamically (it was the first idea).